osmode/ddash/README.md

 ## Quickstart
-DDASH, the DDASH Installer, and the DDASH Network Utility currently support Ubuntu 16.04 and Mac OS X. The [Twin Peaks branch](https://github.com/osmode/ddash) supports Python3 and features an experimental Graphical User Interface.

-Use default settings to connect to the blackswan network.
+DDASH, the DDASH Installer, and the DDASH Network Utility currently support Ubuntu 16.04 and Mac OS X. Use default settings to connect to the blackswan network.

 Before you start, be sure you're running these scripts with appropriate permissions (usually sudo on Unix systems) and change file permissions of the *install.sh*, *deploy.sh*, and *manager.sh* bash scripts to allow execution: